ai4science-amsterdam/ai4science-amsterdam.github.io/pages/ai4smm_home.md

 [comment]: New post-docs starting
 [comment]: ChemAI Event
 [comment]: Bachelor and Master projects.
-Are you a UvA/VU bachelor or master student interested in developing and/or applying AI for sustainability?
-Please have a look at our projects page or send an email to ...
+Are you a UvA/VU bachelor or
+[comment]: master student interested in developing and/or applying AI for
+[comment]: sustainability?
+Please have a look at our projects page or send an
+[comment]: email to ...

 ---